winstxnhdw/WaypointGenerator/README.md

 -h,  --help                 show this help message and exit -r,  --random               generates a user-selected amount of random waypoints -c,  --click                generates user-selected waypoint positions
--3d, --three-dimensional    allows user to change the z-axis of a created waypoint --scroll-sensitivity        sets the scroll sensitivity of the mouse when setting the z-axis
+-z, --three-dimensional     allows user to change the z-axis of a created waypoint -s, --scroll-sensitivity    sets the scroll sensitivity of the mouse when setting the z-axis
 ```

 >Press `Z` to undo a selected waypoint or revert to a previously generated set of waypoints.